GokceSoylu/basic_webProjects/README.md

 in the poroject you print usernames on secreen later you can access info you want

 for example the user's coments posts etc

+## Search Images

+Goal is using information I learned so far(fetch, events, css etc)

+In this project you can access images you search